 Since my friend, Vernon was sitting at the Economy Class, I went to visit him and we took a few photos of the cabin while catching up on our trips.
 For photos of the Economy Class seats, do check my part 1 for photos.

-I checked out the toilet at the Elite Class, its similar to the Economy Class in terms of decoration, except for the flooring which is wooden.
+I checked out the toilet at the Elite Class, its similar to the Economy Class in terms of decoration, except for the wooden flooring.

 What's on the seat?